Previous tutorial: 4. Using filters in the Datasets API

 ]

-Now that we know how to create and manage company batches, let's use one to filter datasets API
+Now that we know how to create and manage company batches, let's use this to filter down the results of a datasets api endpoint.

 dot notation filter we used earlier with